ZeroMips/floppy-fun/README.md

 This project is for learning about the ancient art of floppy disks and drives.

+For connecting the floppy drive to a FPGA I have designed a Pmod: https://github.com/ZeroMips/pmod-floppy

 This is a nice resource for a deep dive into floppy data encoding: https://floppy.cafe/index.html

 I have read a track from a disk using my trusty R&S scopes logic probe.
 It is sampled with 62.5 Megasamples, meaning there are 62.5 sample per microsecond.